How To Create Multilingual Emails

 Verdict

-If you’re looking to send fully-trackable multilingual emails to your employees, this is the method for you.
+If you’re looking to send fully-trackable bilingual emails and multilingual emails to your employees, this is the method for you.
 Though the anchor links may be time-consuming, you can easily see how your employees engage with your emails and gather their feedback!

 Google translate

-Google Translate offers a quick solution for sending multilingual emails.
+The online tool offers a quick solution for sending an email in different languages.
 After you build your email, you can insert a translate link at the top of the template that will redirect to Google Translate.

-This will automatically translate your email content into the recipients’ native language.
+This will automatically translate your email content into the recipients’ native language and allow you to send the email in different languages.

 Pros

-Google is doing the translating.
-You only need to create one version of your email and add the translate link to it.
+You can also create one version of your multilingual or bilingual email and add the translate link to it.

 You will also still be able to gather email metrics on your initial email.
 This means you can see how many people have clicked on your translation link.